scantist/user-docs/docs/en-US/Create-and-Manage-Project/index.md

             <a href="./Upload-Files-Directly">Upload Files Directly</a>
             </td>
             <td>
-            For much greater accuracy in results, it is recommended to connect to your GitHub, Gitlab or Bitbucket account to scan SCM repositories with {{companyConfig.COMPANY_NAME}}.
+            For much greater accuracy in results, it is recommended to connect to your GitHub, Gitlab or Bitbucket account to scan SCM repositories with {{companyConfig.APP_NAME}}.
             <br />
             <a href="./Add-SCM-Repositories">Add SCM Repositories</a>
             </td>